Gravitational-wave constraints on the GWTC-2 events by measuring the tidal deformability and the spin-induced quadrupole moment: Results

 \section{Results}

 We analyze the BBH events with the low-mass (or long inspiral regime) and higher SNR for the inspiral regime among GWTC-2 events~\cite{Abbott:2020niy, GWTC-2}.
 Here, we use the public data on the Gravitational Wave Open Science Center (https://www.gw-openscience.org) released by the LVC.
 We analyze each event using inspiral-only template \texttt{TF2g\_Tidal\_SIQM}~waveform model.
 First, we present the results for the largest SNR event GW170608 in detail.
-Next, we show the results for other events and model selection by the Bayes factor combining six events.
+Next, we show the results for other events and model selection by the Bayes factor combining six events\footnote{The corrections to the tidal phasing in Eq.~(4) described in the Erratum~\cite{Narikawa_Erratum} are numerically very small.
+The phase difference between the previous expression and the correct one is less than $\mathcal{O}(10^{-3})$ (rad) up to 1000~Hz for a binary neutron star with $m_A=1.68~M_\odot$, $m_B=1.13~M_\odot$, $\Lambda_A=102$, and $\Lambda_B=840$.
+The difference is less than $\mathcal{O}(10^{-2})$ (rad) up to 200 Hz for a binary exotic compact object with $m_A=13~M_\odot$, $m_B=6.6~M_\odot$, $\Lambda_A=-700$, and $\Lambda_B=-1400$.
+Therefore, their impact on the main results is negligible.}.